linux-man/backstage/README.md

 This program was born from the tiredness of using Powerpoint/Media player/Quicktime/VLC/Image viewer/whatever... to manage music, image and video projection.

-You got a Control Panel at the primary display and do the projection at the secondary.
+You use a Control Panel on the primary display and do the projection at the secondary.

 The Control Panel IS NOT a timeline.
 It's a media manager where you organize and connect the different media - the Nodes.